Alois von Brinz

 Alois (Aloys) Ritter von Brinz (25 February 1820, Weiler im Allgäu – 13 September 1887, Munich) was a German jurist and politician.

-He taught as a professor at the University of Erlangen, Charles University of Prague, University of Tübingen (1866-), University of Munich (1871-).
+He taught as a professor at the University of Erlangen, Charles University of Prague, University of Tübingen (1866-), University of Munich (1871-1887).

 He was a researcher of Roman law.

 Life

+Alois von Brinz, was born to Alois Brinz and Katharina Gsell in 1820.
 His father was a Doctor of Laws, his grandfather a master baker in Weiler.
 Brinz studied in Munich and Berlin and then entered the judicial service of his home state of Bavaria.
 In Berlin, Professor Adolf August Friedrich Rudorff had encouraged him in the detailed scientific study of Roman law, something which he intensified during his practical work.

 In 1851 the University of Erlangen-Nuremberg made him an außerordentlicher Professor (i.e. professor without chair).
 From 1854 onwards, he worked there as a full professor (ordentlicher Professor) for Roman law.
 In 1857 he took up a similar position at the Charles University in Prague.
 In Prague, Brinz also became politically active, becoming a member of the Bohemian parliament in 1861 and later taking a seat in the Austrian Reichsrat.
 In the Bohemian parliament he was a dedicated parliamentary orator and politician and, together with the other leaders of the German party, Johann Friedrich Wilhelm Herbst and Leopold Hasner von Artha, resolutely defended German interests.

 In 1866 he took up a professorship at the University of Tübingen.
 Here he finished his Textbook of the Pandects (Lehrbuch der Pandekten).
 He rejected a mandate to join the parliament of Württemberg, but thereupon the parliament elected him a member of the constitutional court.

 From 1871 onwards, Alois von Brinz taught Roman civil law at the University of Munich was eventually elected Rector of the university.
 In 1872 he was awarded the Order of Merit of the Bavarian Crown and due to the Order's statutes, thus entered the German nobility.
 In 1883 he was elected an ordinary member of the Class for History of the Bavarian Academy of Sciences and Humanities.
+Ludwig II awarded him the Order of Merit of the Bavarian Crown.
+He was raised to the hereditary nobility.

 He was a member of the Studentenverbindungen Corps Suevia München and Corps Frankonia Prag Saarbrücken.